Your August Horoscope Is Here — & You'll Feel A Sense Of Momentum

 Gemini Sun & Rising:

 Gemini, you’re likely to experience the best month you’ve had in a while, even with Mercury, your planetary ruler, being retrograde most of the month.
-That’s because if there’s anyone who can deal with Mercury retrograde’s chaotic energy — it’s you.
-Plus, Mars, the planet of action, is in your sign for the next five weeks, which means you’re able to magnetize much of what you want into existence — particularly if it’s something you’ve been manifesting for weeks, months, or even years.
-Use the Leo New Moon on the 4th — and the ten days that follow — to set intentions that are connected to becoming a clear and passionate communicator.
+That’s because if there’s anyone who can deal with Mercury retrograde’s chaotic energy, it’s you.
+Plus, Mars, the planet of action, is in your sign for the next five weeks, which means you’re able to magnetise much of what you want into existence — particularly if it’s something you’ve been manifesting for weeks, months or even years.
+Use the Leo new moon on the 4th — and the 10 days that follow — to set intentions that are connected to becoming a clear and passionate communicator.

-Once the Aquarius full moon strikes two weeks later, your sector of expansion, travel, and higher journeys is activated, making it an ideal time to go on a trip or plan one for the near future.
-You may be in the mood to switch up the status quo during the final ten days of August, but the beginning of Virgo Season will activate your sector of roots, home, and the past, so you’ll feel a push and pull between your desire to be all over the place and your internal need to feel rooted and grounded where you are.
+Once the Aquarius full moon strikes two weeks later, your sector of expansion, travel and higher journeys is activated, making it an ideal time to go on a trip or plan one for the near future.
+You may be in the mood to switch up the status quo during the final 10 days of August but the beginning of Virgo season will activate your sector of roots, home and the past, so you’ll feel a push and pull between your desire to be all over the place and your internal need to feel rooted and grounded where you are.

 Cancer Sun & Rising: